der-bingle/scripture-references/site/src/access/manual/index.md

 It's recommended to use the official client if able to save you a lot of time, but fetch(bible) can also be accessed manually if the need arises.
 For example, you may want to access the collection via a language other than Javascript.

 ## Manifest
-There is a single JSON document that contains all the metadata for all Bible translations.
-You can [inspect the structure](https://v1.fetch.bible/bibles/manifest.json) and parse it as needed.
+There is a single JSON document that contains all the metadata for all Bible translations and other resources.
+You can [inspect the structure](https://v1.fetch.bible/manifest.json) and parse it as needed.

 ## Sources
 If you need the original source files for Bible translations they are available in the [official collection](https://github.com/gracious-tech/fetch_collection) repository.